Chocolate liqueur

-Chocolate liqueur is a chocolate flavored liqueur made from a base liquor of whisky or vodka.
+Chocolate liqueur is a chocolate-flavored liqueur made from a base liquor of whisky or vodka.
 Unlike chocolate liquor, chocolate liqueur contains alcohol.
 Chocolate liqueur is often used as an ingredient in mixology, baking, and cooking.

 History

-There is mention, in French, of producing and selling chocolate en liqueur as early as 1666.
+There is mention in contemporary sources of chocolate en liqueur being produced as early as 1666.
 Context suggests this is a chocolate liqueur, not a chocolate liquor or cocoa bean extract nor any other chocolate flavored beverage.

 In New England prior to the 18th century American Revolution, a "chocolate wine" was popular.
 Its ingredients included sherry, port, chocolate, and sugar.
 A French manual published in 1780 also describes chocolate liqueur.
 An 1803 French pharmacy manual includes a recipe for a chocolate liqueur (ratafia de chocolat, also ratafia de cacao).
 An early 19th-century American cookbook, published in 1825 and preserved in an historical archive in South Carolina, includes a similar recipe.
 Throughout the 19th century and into the early 20th century, manuals and encyclopedias in French, English, and Spanish give similar recipes.
 A late 19th century food science manual gives a recipe that includes techniques for clarifying and coloring the liqueur.
 A similar early 20th century manual gives four recipes.

-In 1994, there were several brands of chocolate liqueur on the market; this is attributed to a 1990s "chocolate craze".